Not all but most of the laptops we recommend here at Laptop Under Budget have upgradeable RAM.

 Then you are forced to close the windows with regret because you have a feeling that you might need it later to accomplish the task that you have in hand.
 But because your computer cannot handle having anymore programs opened at a time, you are forced to close them.

 So upgrading RAM on your computer would save you from such dilemma and drastically improve the multitasking performance of your laptop or PC.
-And that would lead you to be more productive as your computer now allows you to open and run concurrently as many apps and files your work might demand without any signs of slowing down.
+And that would lead you to be more productive as your computer now allows you to open and run as many apps and files your work might demand without any signs of slowing down.

 Expert’s Tip: If there’s area where upgrading RAM shows the most noticeable improvement in performance then it is multitasking.
 So, if your computer is running slow with everyday jobs like web browsing, or creating presentations and managing sheets, go for the RAM upgrade.
 We recommend having at least 8GB RAM for such tasks but more the better.